nexy7574/nio-bot/README.md

 @bot.command(name="echo", disabled=True)  # creates !echo, but disables the command (it won't show up in help, or run) def do_echo(ctx: Context):
     """Repeats what you say!"""
+    # DO NOT USE THIS COMMAND IN YOUR CODE, IF YOUR BOT HAS @ROOM PERMISSIONS
+    # AND SOMEONE SAYS '!ECHO @ROOM', THE BOT WILL JUST GLEEFULLY ECHO BACK '@ROOM'!
     await ctx.reply(f"You said: {' '.join(ctx.arguments)}")

 bot.run(password="password")  # starts the bot with a password.
 If you already have a login token, see: